John Bruton: Post-Taoiseach period

-He regularly lectures at national and international universities.
-In early 2004, he accepted a position as Adjunct Faculty Member in the School of Law and Government at Dublin City University.
+He regularly lectured at national and international universities.
+In early 2004, he accepted a position as an Adjunct Faculty Member in the School of Law and Government at Dublin City University.
 In November 2008, he received the Order of the Polar Star award from the Government of Sweden.

-His brother, Richard Bruton, is also a Fine Gael politician, and has served in a number of ministerial roles, most recently as Minister for Communications, Climate Action and Environment.
+His brother, Richard Bruton, is also a Fine Gael politician and has served in several ministerial roles, most recently as Minister for Communications, Climate Action and Environment.

-On 29 October 2009, it was announced that he had written to the Ambassadors to the United States of the 27 members of the European Union expressing his interest in applying for the position of President of the European Council following implementation of the Lisbon Treaty.
+On 29 October 2009, it was announced that he had written to the Ambassadors to the United States of the 27 members of the European Union expressing his interest in applying for the position of President of the European Council following the implementation of the Lisbon Treaty.
 Bruton was very much an outside shot for the position as EU leaders firmly indicated they want a chairman-style president rather than a high-profile figurehead to fill the post.
-Herman Van Rompuy, the then Belgian Prime Minister, was appointed President of the European Council on 19 November 2009 and took office on 1 December 2009.
+Herman Van Rompuy, the Belgian Prime Minister, was appointed President of the European Council on 19 November 2009 and took office on 1 December 2009.

 On 21 May 2010, it was announced that he would be the chairman of the newly formed financial services body, IFSC Ireland.
-His main role will be to promote Ireland as a location of choice for international financial services.
+His main role was to promote Ireland as a location of choice for international financial services.

-Bruton was widely discussed as a candidate for the 2011 presidential election and was approached by Fine Gael with the opportunity to become their candidate; on 28 May 2011, however, Bruton issued a statement that he was "flattered" to be asked, but would not be a candidate for the presidency.
+Bruton was widely discussed as a candidate for the 2011 presidential election and was approached by Fine Gael with the opportunity to become their candidate; on 28 May 2011, however, Bruton stated that he was "flattered" to be asked, but would not be a candidate for the presidency.

-Since November 2011, Bruton acts as an advisor to Fair Observer focusing mainly on the areas of politics, finance and economics as well as on issues pertaining to Europe.
+From November 2011, Bruton acted as an advisor to Fair Observer focusing mainly on the areas of politics, finance and economics as well as on issues pertaining to Europe.

-Bruton receives annual pension payments of €141,849.

-In September 2014, on the 100th anniversary of the signing of the Home Rule Bill, Bruton said the 1916 Easter Rising was a mistake and an unjust war.

-Bruton supported the "No" campaign during the 2018 Irish referendum on abortion.